Shadow AI Security in SaaS: Risks, Challenges, and How to Protect Data

 Increased Risk of breach

 Shadow AI increases the attack surface area by introducing unapproved and unmonitored AI tools into an organization's environment.
-These tools often integrate with other applications via APIs, creating new entry points for attackers.
+These tools often integrate with other applications via APIs or OAuth connections, creating new entry points for attackers.
 Without IT oversight, they may lack proper security configurations, increasing the risk of exploitation or lateral movement within the network.

 Unauthorized Access